 How to Mount a Linux Disk in WSL 2

 To mount a disk, open a PowerShell window with administrator privileges and run:

 Listing the available disks in Windows is easy.
 Just run:

 To unmount and detach the disk from WSL 2, run:

 wsl --unmount <Diskpath>

-Now, if you want to get started with access a Linux filesystem in WSL 2, first update your Windows to the latest Build 20211 and then check out the official docs.
+If you want to access a Linux filesystem in WSL 2, first update your Windows to the latest Build 20211 and then check out the official docs.